veraison/cca-realm-measurements/docs/realm-vm.md

 The hypervisor runs at EL2/EL1 and communicates with RMM[^RMM], while the Virtual Machine Monitor (VMM) runs at EL0 and communicates with the hypervisor.
 Together they prepare and manage the VM.
-The amount of work done by either component depends on the hypervisor, but the combination of the two follows these rules:
+The amount of work done by either component depends on the hypervisor type, but the combination of the two follows these rules:

-* The hypervisor MUST use optimal block sizes when calling RMI_RTT_CREATE and RMI_RTT_INIT_RIPAS to initialize the protected IPA space of the Realm.
-For example, part of an IPA range that can be described with a level 2 Block descriptor MUST NOT be described with level 3 Page descriptors; part of an IPA range that can be described with a level 1 Block descriptor MUST NOT be described with level 2 Block or level 3 Page descriptors.
+* The hypervisor SHOULD use optimal block sizes when calling RMI_RTT_CREATE and RMI_RTT_INIT_RIPAS to initialize the protected IPA space of the Realm.
+For example, part of an IPA range that can be described with a level 2 Block descriptor SHOULD NOT be described with level 3 Page descriptors; part of an IPA range that can be described with a level 1 Block descriptor SHOULD NOT be described with level 2 Block or level 3 Page descriptors.

   Rationale: the number of RMI_RTT_INIT_RIPAS calls needed to cover an IPA
     range depends on the translation table layout.

-* The hypervisor MUST use the maximum possible number of concatenated tables at the RTT starting level.
+* The hypervisor SHOULD use the maximum possible number of concatenated tables at the RTT starting level.

   Rationale: allows to calculate the number of RTT levels, and predictably
     reconstruct the RMI_RTT_INIT_RIPAS calls.

 * The Realm Personalization Value (RPV) is a 512-bit number differentiating VMs that otherwise have the same RIM.
-When the user doesn't provide a RPV, the VMM or hypervisor MUST write it as zeroes in the RmiRealmParams.rpv buffer.
+When the user doesn't provide a RPV, the VMM or hypervisor SHOULD write it as zeroes in the RmiRealmParams.rpv buffer.
-  Otherwise, they MUST write it as provided by the user, most significant byte first, and pad it with zeroes on the right if the user provided fewer than 64 bytes.
+  Otherwise, they SHOULD write it as provided by the user, most significant byte first, and pad it with zeroes on the right if the user provided fewer than 64 bytes.

-* The VMM and hypervisor MUST call RMI_RTT_INIT_RIPAS and RMI_DATA_CREATE in ascending IPA order.
-Ranges described by RMI_RTT_INIT_RIPAS and RMI_DATA_CREATE MUST NOT overlap.
+* The VMM and hypervisor SHOULD call RMI_RTT_INIT_RIPAS first.
+They SHOULD set the IPA state of all guest RAM as `RAM`.

-* The VMM and hypervisor MUST call RMI_REC_CREATE after having initialized guest memory with RMI_DATA_CREATE and RMI_RTT_INIT_RIPAS.
+* RMI_DATA_CREATE calls with flag `measure == RMI_MEASURE_CONTENT` SHOULD follow
+  RMI_RTT_INIT_RIPAS.
+Ranges described by RMI_RTT_INIT_RIPAS and RMI_DATA_CREATE
+  MAY overlap.

-* The VMM and hypervisor SHOULD call RMI_DATA_CREATE with flags.measure ==
+* The VMM and hypervisor SHOULD issue RMI_DATA_CREATE calls in ascending IPA order.

-  RMI_MEASURE_CONTENT.
+* RMI_REC_CREATE calls SHOULD follow RMI_DATA_CREATE calls whose flag `measure` is `RMI_MEASURE_CONTENT`.

-* The VMM MUST only make the first REC runnable.
+* The VMM SHOULD only make the first REC runnable.
 The other RECs are enabled with PSCI and are not part of the initial measurement.

-* The VMM SHOULD set the IPA state of all guest RAM as RIPAS_RAM before initializing data granules.
+* RMI_DATA_CREATE calls with `flags.measure == RMI_NO_MEASURE_CONTENT`, if any,
+  SHOULD follow RMI_REC_CREATE calls.

 * The VMM SHOULD set the IPA state of all guest RAM as RIPAS_RAM before initializing data granules.